 AppDNA analysis indicates that the application may fail or have impaired functionality, although remediation is possible.

 AppDNA analysis indicates that the application is likely or certain to fail and the application may need redevelopment.

-The lower right side of the icon shows the AppDNA RAG status and the overlay on the upper left side provides an alternative compatibility status that is derived from outside of AppDNA – from an external data source that has been configured as "medium trust" (the default).
+The lower right side of the icon shows the AppDNA RAG status and the overlay on the upper left side provides an alternative compatibility status that is derived from outside of AppDNA from an external data source.
 The image shown here is a standard amber RAG with a green overlay.
-This means that although the AppDNA analysis suggests that the application may have issues on the target technology, the external data source indicates that the application is compatible – perhaps because it will be shimmed automatically at run time.
+This means that although the AppDNA analysis suggests that the application may have issues on the target technology, the external data source indicates that the application is compatible - perhaps because it will be shimmed automatically at run time.
 All other combinations of AppDNA RAG status and external data status are possible (for example, a red overlay on a green RAG, an amber overlay on a green RAG, and a red overlay on a red RAG).